Next of Kin (1982 film): Plot

 After her estranged mother's death, Linda Stevens inherits a rural estate called Montclare, which has been in her family for years.
-The rambling structure houses a long-held retirement community for the elderly.
-The night Linda arrives, a new boarder, the aged Mrs. Ryan, also arrives during a rainstorm, dropped off by her son, Kelvin.
+The rambling structure houses a long-held rest home for the elderly.
+Linda arrives on the same night as a new boarder, the aged Mrs. Ryan, dropped off by her son Kelvin.
 Shortly after Linda settles in, a resident of the home is found drowned in a bathtub.

-Linda begins reading childhood diaries left in the house by her mother, in which her mother describes being unsettled in the home and believing someone is watching her.
+Linda begins reading old diaries left in the house by her mother, in which she describes being unsettled in the home and believing someone is watching her.
 She also finds handwritten medical records for her aunt Rita, which disturbs her as she was told that Rita had been dead at the time they were written.

-Meanwhile, Linda rekindles her romance with Barney, a man whom she was romantic with years prior.
-After the two go on a date together, Linda returns to Montclare, where Connie, a longtime employee, notifies her that Lance, another resident, has suffered a debilitating stroke.
-Later, Linda informs Dr. Barton, the resident physician of Montclare, that she is considering selling the property.
+Meanwhile, Linda reconnects with Barney, a man with whom she was romantic years prior.
+After the two go on a date together, Linda returns to Montclare and is notified that Lance, another resident, has suffered a debilitating stroke.
+Later, Linda informs Dr. Barton, the resident physician, that she is considering selling the property.

-After a series of unusual incidents, Linda comes to suspect that her aunt Rita may still be alive and stalking the house, though Dr. Barton assures her that Rita died in a psychiatric care facility years prior.
-Upon further delving into her mother's diaries, Linda finds that there is a precedent for mysterious deaths in the retirement community, particularly an inordinate number of drowning deaths.
-Convinced that Dr. Barton and Connie are murdering residents, Linda flees to town on foot and locates Barney in a panic.
+After a series of unusual incidents, Linda comes to suspect that Rita may still be alive and stalking the house, though Dr. Barton assures her that Rita died in a psychiatric hospital years prior.
+Upon further delving into her mother's diaries, Linda finds that there is a precedent for mysterious deaths in the retirement community, particularly an inordinate number of drownings.
+Convinced that Dr. Barton and another employee, Connie, are murdering residents, she flees to town on foot and locates Barney in a panic.